elastic/opentelemetry/docs/onboarding/8_16/operator/README.md

 ## Prerequisites

-- Elastic Stack in version 8.16.0 or higher (self-managed, ESS, or Serverless).
+- Elastic Stack (self-managed or [Elastic Cloud](https://www.elastic.co/cloud)) version 8.16.0 or higher, or an [Elasticsearch serverless](https://www.elastic.co/docs/current/serverless/elasticsearch/get-started) project.
-- Kubernetes x.y (TBD)
+- A Kubernetes version supported by the OpenTelemetry Operator (refer to the [compatibility matrix](https://github.com/open-telemetry/opentelemetry-operator?#compatibility-matrix) for more details).

 ## Compatibility Matrix